puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/command-line-tools-reference/kube-apiserver.md

 <td colspan="2">--service-account-issuer strings</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;"><p>Identifier of the service account token issuer.
 The issuer will assert this identifier in &quot;iss&quot; claim of issued tokens.
 This value is a string or URI.
-If this option is not a valid URI per the OpenID Discovery 1.0 spec, the ServiceAccountIssuerDiscovery feature will remain disabled, even if the feature gate is set to true.
+If this option is not a valid URI per the OpenID Discovery 1.0 spec, the ServiceAccountIssuerDiscovery feature will remain unavailable, even if the feature gate is set to true.
 It is highly recommended that this value comply with the OpenID spec: https://openid.net/specs/openid-connect-discovery-1_0.html.
 In practice, this means that service-account-issuer must be an https URL.
 It is also highly recommended that this URL be capable of serving OpenID discovery documents at {service-account-issuer}/.well-known/openid-configuration.
 When this flag is specified multiple times, the first is used to generate tokens and all are used to determine which issuers are accepted.</p></td>
 </tr>

 <tr>